Behodler/limbo/documentation/Layer2Scarcity.md

 This also means there will be one SCX across layers and one SCX price which is essentially priced on mainnet.
 It will unify liquidity across all layers.

-For instance, suppose Polygon Limbo wants to lists 10,000 MIM and the SCX price is $200.
+For instance, suppose Polygon Limbo wants to list 10,000 MIM and the SCX price is $200.

 Polygon Limbo first lists a pool for new SCX_p of 50.
 Stakers go to mainnet and deposit tokens to mint up 50 SCX which they then wrap into SCX_P.
-The act of minting 50 SCX on mainent raises the price of SCX to $210.
+The act of minting 50 SCX on mainnet raises the price of SCX to $210.

 Limbo deposits the $210 of SCX into Behodler_Poly and mints no new SCX_L2.
 We then list a pool for MIM and on success, only 47 SCX is swapped out of Behodler_Poly, leaving a net gain of 3 over the initial price expectation.
 This 47 is then used to boost Flan liquidity on Poly.